In 1956, sociologist Erving Goffman wrote The Presentation of Self in Everyday Life.

 Nonverbal communication is a way to convey information “achieved through facial expressions, gestures, touching (haptics), physical movements (kinesics), posture, body adornment (clothes, jewelry, hairstyle, tattoos, etc.), and even the tone, timbre, and volume of an individual’s voice (rather than spoken content)” (Navarro & Karlins, 2008, p.
 2–4).

-In this YouTube video, Joe Navarro explains several nonverbal cues, exposes some myths, and discusses his work with nonverbal communication in law enforcement.
+In this YouTube video, Joe Navarro explains several nonverbal communication cues, exposes some myths, and discusses his work with nonverbal communication in law enforcement.

 Marco Iacoboni (2008, p.
 81), author of Mirroring People, takes it a step further, stating that “gestures accompanying speech have a dual role of helping the speakers to express their thoughts and helping the listeners/viewers understand what is being said.”